tori-parmz/PrideHacks-Project/README.md

 ## Overview

-SafeHeaven is built using modern web technologies such as React, Node.js, MongoDB, and Redux.
+SafeHaven is built using modern web technologies such as React, Node.js, MongoDB, and Redux.
 It provides a user-friendly interface for connecting with like-minded individuals, engaging in conversations, and exploring informative blog posts related to LGBTQIA+ topics.

 ## Technologies Used

-SafeHeaven is built using the following technologies:
+SafeHaven is built using the following technologies:

 - React: A JavaScript library for building user interfaces.
 - Node.js: A JavaScript runtime environment for server-side development.